Creating a new Internal Communication

 The unique X (formerly Twitter) ID for the account you want to link to this Internal Communication.

-Note On 30 June 2023, X (formerly Twitter) changed its terms of use for third-party access.
-Some customers may experience issues with embedded timelines when using the Twitter Internal Communication type.
-X feeds might not load as expected, and a message stating "Nothing to see here" might be displayed.
+On 30 June 2023, X (formerly Twitter) changed its terms of use for third-party access.
+Some customers can experience issues with embedded timelines when using the Twitter Internal Communication type.
+X feeds might not load as expected, and a message stating "Nothing to see here" can display.

 Link Color